celestiaorg/docs/developers/blobstream.md

 ### Decentralization and security

-BlobstreamX is built on Celestia, which uses a CometBFT-based proof-of-stake system.
+Blobstream X is built on Celestia, which uses a CometBFT-based proof-of-stake system.
 Blobstream X shares the same security assumptions as Celestia.
 In contrast, data availability committees (DACs), are typically centralized or semi-centralized, relying on a specific set of entities or